dansiviter/jule/README.md

 ## Asynchronous Handlers ##

 JUL handlers are all synchronous which puts IO directly within the path of execution; this is a bottleneck.
-To address this, this library has a very simple `uk.dansiviter.logging.AsyncHandler` implementation that uses `java.util.concurrent.Flow` to asynchronously process log events.
+To address this, this library has a very simple `uk.dansiviter.juli.AsyncHandler` implementation that uses `java.util.concurrent.Flow` to asynchronously process log events.
 Using this can dramatically improve the performance of 'chatty' logging at the expense of a little memory and CPU.
-There is only one concrete implementation as the moment which is `uk.dansiviter.logging.AsyncConsoleHandler` which can be used as a direct replacement for `java.util.logging.ConsoleHandler`.
+There is only one concrete implementation as the moment which is `uk.dansiviter.juli.AsyncConsoleHandler` which can be used as a direct replacement for `java.util.logging.ConsoleHandler`.

 > :warning: If the buffer saturates, then the much of the performance benefits of the asynchronous handler can be lost.
 However, it _should_ still outperform a synchronous implementation.

+> :information_source: `com.lmax:disruptor` has been trialed as an alternative to using Java 9 `Flow` but its bulk (~90KB) and no significant out-of-the-box performance improvement is has been discounted ([#6](../../issues/6)).